Orimalca/PDMBooth/README.md

 python infer_pdmbooth.py \
   "0" \ # seed
   "dog" \ # object class
-  "path-to-saved-model" \ # path to weights dir
-  "true" \ # whether using LoRA or not "runwayml/stable-diffusion-v1-5" \ # model id
+  "relative_path_to_model" \ # path to model weights without 'ckpts/' parent "false" \ # whether trained a LoRA or not "runwayml/stable-diffusion-v1-5" \ # model id
-  "true" \ # whether trained text_encoder as well when trained LORA
+  "false" \ # whether trained text_encoder as well when trained a LoRA
 ```

 ### Inference from a training checkpoint